patternfly/patternfly-design-kit/README.md

 ![Updating your local copy](img/pull-from-upstream.png)

 When you open an existing file that uses PatternFly symbols, Sketch will notify you of any changes and allow you to apply and changes to your project.
 In this way, any changes to PatternFly look and feel can be easily deployed to your project design files without needing to do manual updates.
 To learn more about how this works, read about [Library Updates](https://www.sketchapp.com/docs/libraries/library-updates) in the Sketch online user guide.

+To update you PatternFly Template file, open the updated template from your local repo and select **File > Save as Template...** This will replace the current template with the updated version and make the latest layouts available using the **New from Template...*** feature.

 ## Contributing to the PatternFly Design Kit
 We welcome contributions from our community of PatternFly designers.
 More information about how to make a contribution will be forthcoming.
 But in the mean time, if you are interested in helping us to build out this library, please contact Matt Carrano, [mcarrano@redhat.com](mailto:mcarrano@redhat.com), or Kyle Baker, [kybaker@redhat.com](mailto:kybaker@redhat.com).